strongloop/tracing-example-app/README.md

 ## Summary of steps performed

 - `./start-demo`
-- Sign in and validate your StrongLoop licnese
+- Sign in and validate your StrongLoop license
 - Toggle the on/off switch to start tracing
 - `./send-requests-repeatedly`
 - View the graph output in the StrongLoop Arc Tracing module